 Amy is both a litigator and an experienced client counselor.
-For nearly two decades, she has defended businesses in multidistrict litigation, class actions and other complex cases.
+For more than two decades, she has defended businesses in multidistrict litigation, class actions and other complex cases.

 Amy has successfully managed and efficiently resolved large disputes involving a variety of theories including complex commercial, product liability, consumer fraud, concussion, medical monitoring and toxic tort.
 She has a broad base of experience with both domestic and international companies in a host of industries such as health care IT, tobacco, alcohol beverages, manufacturing, resource mining, pharmaceutical, and collegiate sports associations.
 Amy has litigated in state and federal courts as well as in arbitration and other alternative venues.